Goosoe/DiyWatch/Readme.md

 # Update
 Unfortunately, due to the chosen RTC only being able to store up to the seconds value it is impossible to create an arduino board independant hardware, as this implementation requires the use of milliseconds to run.
 Same goes to the chronometer implementation.

-The clock will display time, temperature and altitude plus have an alarm.
+The clock will display time, date, temperature, plus have an alarm.

 # FAQ